3scale/apisonator/docs/rfcs/error_responses.md

     - `metric_invalid`:
       The specified metric was not found.
 * `authorization_failed`:
-  [409] Authorization denied because of rate limiting or wrong credentials
+  [409] Authorization denied because of rate limiting or wrong credentials.
+  *Note*: the description of the below codes is always placed in the reason tag of the XML response, and the code itself is not specified under the error_code tag, but available as the value of a header if the rejection reason extension is enabled.
     - `limits_exceeded`:
       The limit for a current period on a reported metric has been exceeded.
     - `oauth_not_enabled`: